 Please note if your child has applied to both Bristol Cathedral Choir School and CST Trinity Academy to be considered for a music specialism place and achieves the score required for both schools then they will be invited to the second music aptitude test for both and will sit two separate tests.

 It is our aim to take all reasonable steps to inform parents/carers of the outcome before the closing date for secondary school applications on 31st October.
 Parents/carers will be informed whether their child qualifies as one of the successful 10% under the music specialism aptitude oversubscription criterion.
-This information allows parents/carers time to make an informed choice of secondary school and to complete the separate application form for CST Trinity Academy.
-This information does not, however, equate to a guarantee of a place at CST Trinity Academy.
+This information allows parents/carers time to make an informed choice of secondary school, however this information does not equate to a guarantee of a place at CST Trinity Academy.

 If your child does not qualify as one of the successful 10%, they will be ranked on the music specialism waiting list according to their scores from both music aptitude tests and this information will be communicated to parents via their outcome letter.
 It is our aim to take all reasonable steps to inform parents/carers of the outcome before the closing date for secondary school applications on 31st October.

 They will also be considered for a place against the remaining oversubscription criteria;

 5a.
 25% of the remaining places randomly allocated to children living within the inner priority area.

 5b.
 Random allocation to children living in outer priority area.

 6. Random allocation to children living outside the priority areas.